wdiazux/harvest-sheet/README.md

 ### Running on a Schedule (Cron)

-The image includes cron support for scheduled automation.
-By default, the container uses `/app/crontab.txt` with the following schedule:
+The Docker container comes with cron pre-configured to run the script on a regular schedule.
+The default schedule is defined in `crontab.txt`:

 ```
-# Set essential PATH and SHELL for cron jobs
-PATH=/usr/local/bin:/usr/bin:/bin
-SHELL=/bin/bash

 # Run the Harvest script at 6:00 AM and 6:00 PM every day
-0 6,18 * * * /app/cron_wrapper.sh >> /app/cron.log 2>&1 || echo "[ERROR] Harvest script failed at $(date)" >> /app/cron.error.log
+0 6,18 * * * cd /app && /app/cron_wrapper.sh >> /app/cron.log 2>> /app/cron.error.log

-# Run the Harvest script at 12:00 AM every Monday
-0 0 * * 1 /app/cron_wrapper.sh >> /app/cron.log 2>&1 || echo "[ERROR] Harvest script failed at $(date)" >> /app/cron.error.log
 ```

-This configuration runs the script:
-- At 6:00 AM and 6:00 PM every day
+This configuration runs the script twice daily at 6:00 AM and 6:00 PM.
-- At 12:00 AM every Monday (weekly run)

 All jobs use the `/app/cron_wrapper.sh` script which sets up the environment properly before executing the Python script.
+The wrapper script automatically detects and processes all users found in the environment variables.
 The jobs log their output to `/app/cron.log` and any errors to `/app/cron.error.log`.

 #### To customize the schedule:
 1. Edit `crontab.txt` before building or mounting it into the container: